by Carrie Riley

-There comes a time in every parents or educator´s day experience and routine were we have a golden opportunity to encourage the right kind of behavior we strive for in our homes or class.
+There comes a time in every parent or educator´s day experience and routine where we have a golden opportunity to encourage the right kind of behavior we strive for in our homes or classes.
 There are many daily examples.
 Your child eats their meal.
 They use the bathroom.
 They clean up their toys.
 They follow your instructions.
-And when they decide to insert their own will, wants, desires it is often the very opposite of what we wanted them to do in the first place.
+And when they decide to insert their own will, wants, and desires it is often the very opposite of what we wanted them to do in the first place.
 Now what?!

 So what is a good incentive to get our children to do what we want?

-Start off by not over praising your child.
+Start off by not over-praising your child.
 The more you praise, the more they seek approval from outside forces.
 Not from themselves.
 Just notice them.
 Let them know you see them doing something from coloring “ Oh!
-I see you really like to color with green today!”
+I see you really like to color green today!”
 Or “Wow Mary!
 You really cleaned up your blocks and that makes your room look so nice!”

 Make “I” statements when you can “ I see you tried your beans!” or “Mary, I like when you help your brother clean up!” this helps the child know they are seen and will make them feel proud to do the right things.
 They will know by your tone and the fact you’re not following them around smothering them with praise.

 If you must do something as a reward, try these ideas:

 - A new book ( not toys)

 - An extra book/ story at bedtime

 - Craft project with you